You can't discuss

 better off without).

-computer ops like this would
+computer ops like this and this would

 Loosen your death-grip on certified

-Apple techs and independent dealers.
-7-years on since the advent of
+Apple techs and dealers.
+The advent of

 could stand a bit o'friendly competition by now.